yeweiysh/ISAAC/README.md

 And the last column is the cluster label (for multiple clustering data, the last k columns are cluster labels).
 The output is the F1 value.

-If you have any questions, please contact Wei Ye (weiye@cs.ucsb.edu).
+If you have any questions, please contact Wei Ye (yew@tongji.edu.cn).
 Thanks for your interest.